smblott-github/chromi/README.md

 learned this tab identifier via an earlier call to `chrome.windows.getAll`.

-Notice that the
+Notice that
 [`chrome.tabs.update`](http://developer.chrome.com/extensions/tabs.html#method-update)
 accepts three arguments: `tabId`, `updateProperties` and `callback`.
 In this example, just the first two have been provided.
 Chromi itself provides the callback, and that callback arranges to broadcast the response.

-This is the general approach to using Chromi:  the caller must provide *all* arguments up to *just before* the callback, and Chromi adds the callback.
+This is the general approach to using Chromi:  the caller *must provide all arguments up to just before the callback*, and Chromi adds the callback.

 #### Server to Client